Mere Theory: History

-2007 saw Mere Theory set out on a national tour in support of their debut album Catalan Atlas, sharing the stage with numerous Australian acts, highlighted with good friends Blueline Medic, as well as Calling All Cars.
+In 2007, Mere Theory set out on a national tour in support of their debut album Catalan Atlas, sharing the stage with numerous Australian acts, highlighted with good friends Blueline Medic, as well as Calling All Cars.
 The band supported Australian act Karnivool nationally in 2008.
 A third national tour in support of Catalan Atlas, the Australian Atlas Tour took place in the latter part of 2008.
 In 2009 the band entered Broadcast Studios to record their second album Walking in Storms.
 The album features group vocals and instrumentalists from some of Adelaide's known rock bands, such as "spoken" vocals from John Scott from the Mark of Cain.
 Recorded by Evan James (The Mark of Cain, Pharaohs), mixed by Richard Stolz (Bodyjar, After the Fall), Walking in Storms was released through MGM in 2011.
 Mere Theory toured Walking in Storms nationally in 2012 with friends After the Fall.
 The Final EP, containing unreleased tracks, was released during what would be Mere Theory's final shows.

-Live Performance
+Live performance

 Mere Theory toured from 2002 to 2012, playing hundreds of shows across Australia, sharing the stage with international contemporaries Millencolin, Alexisonfire, Rufio, Unwritten Law, MXPX, Anberlin, The Juliana Theory, Off Minor, Bouncing Souls, Midtown, Useless ID, Dropkick Murphys, Your Black Star, and Australian acts including Gyroscope, After the Fall, Karnivool, Frenzal Rhomb, Shihad, Bodyjar, Grinspoon, The Butterfly Effect, COG, Kisschasy, The Hot Lies, One Dollar Short, Blueline Medic, 28 Days, Antiskeptic, I Killed the Prom Queen, The Nation Blue, Trial Kennedy, The Bearded Clams, 99 Reasons Why, Thinktank, Seraphs Coal, Embodiment 12:14, Paper Arms, Grenadiers, Floating Me and Horsell Common.